All Buddhist Council: 6 Councils Of Buddhism Explained!

 This article provides insights into the significance of the All Buddhist Council and its relevant texts for various exams, including UPSC.
 The Buddhist Councils were crucial events conducted in ancient India by Buddhist followers.
-Their primary purpose was to address and resolve matters concerning the interpretation and safeguarding of Buddhist teachings, as well as to foster unity among the Buddhist community.
+Their primary purpose was to address and resolve matters concerning the interpretation and safeguarding of Buddhist teachings and foster unity among the Buddhist community.

 These councils hold great importance in the Ancient History segment of General Studies, particularly for the WBCS, and UPSC IAS exam.

 The Buddhist Council denotes a sequence of significant gatherings of Buddhist monks and scholars in ancient India.
-These councils were convened to address and resolve disputes concerning the interpretation and application of Buddhist doctrines, as well as the preservation and dissemination of Buddhist scriptures.
+These councils were convened to address and resolve disputes concerning the interpretation and application of Buddhist doctrines and the preservation and dissemination of Buddhist scriptures.

-Notably, the first Buddhist council marked a pivotal moment with the emergence of two of the oldest Buddhist traditions: the Mahayana and Theravada Buddhist schools.
-Throughout history, the early Buddha schools have experienced several transformations, including the translation of numerous ancient Buddha sutras and teachings.
+Notably, the first Buddhist council marked a pivotal moment with the emergence of two oldest Buddhist traditions: the Mahayana and Theravada Buddhist schools.
+Throughout history, the early Buddha schools have experienced several transformations, including translating numerous ancient Buddha sutras and teachings.

 The Six Buddhist Councils: Quick Overview